atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 Following this outreach, the Board decided to reinitiate rulemaking by convening a federal advisory committee to develop recommendations for the guidelines.
 In October 1999, the Board created a 31-member Public Rights-of-Way Access Advisory Committee.
 Representatives of a wide range of stakeholders, including transportation industry organizations and disability and pedestrian advocates developed recommendations for scoping and technical provisions addressing access to sidewalks, street crossings, and related pedestrian facilities.
 The committee presented its report to the Board in January 2001.

-In June 2002, the Board released for public comment draft guidelines based on the committee&rsquo;s recommendations.
+In June 2002, the Board released draft guidelines for public comment based on the committee’s recommendations.
 A public meeting on the draft guidelines was held in Portland, OR in October 2002.

 In November 2005, the Board revised the draft guidelines based on public comments on the initial draft and released them as a notice of availability.
 This action was done to assist the Board in preparing a regulatory assessment of the impacts of the rule.
 A proposed rule was published for public comment in July 2011; two hearings were held, and the comment period closed in February 2012.

-When the Board approved draft final accessibility guidelines for trails, coverage of shared use paths was deferred to a future rulemaking.
+When the Board approved draft final accessibility guidelines for trails, coverage of shared use paths was deferred to future rulemaking.
 Commenters on the outdoor developed areas rule had previously raised concerns about the need for differing guidelines for shared use paths.
 Commenters noted that shared use paths differ from trails and typically are in more developed outdoor areas, as opposed to the more primitive trail settings.
 Unlike trails, shared use paths are designed to serve both bicyclists and pedestrians and are used for transportation and recreation purposes.

 As a result, the Board initiated rulemaking to cover shared use paths.
 In September 2010, it held a public information meeting in conjunction with the ProWalk/ProBike 2010 Conference.
 This meeting provided an opportunity for individuals with disabilities, designers of shared use paths, and others with expertise in this area to share information with the Board to assist in the development of new accessibility guidelines.
 It then published an ANPRM for shared use paths in March 2011.
 In February 2013, the Board published a Supplemental Notice of Proposed Rulemaking to include requirements for shared use paths as part of the public rights-of-way rule.
-The Board suspended action on this rule in 2017 in light of Executive Order 13777 <em>Enforcing the Regulatory Reform Agenda</em>, which was rescinded in January 2021.
-The next step for this rulemaking is a final rule, planned for FY 2022.
+The Board suspended action on this rule in 2017 in light of Executive Order 13777 _Enforcing the Regulatory Reform Agenda_, which was rescinded in January 2021.

 <ul>
   <li> notice of proposed rulemaking: December 21, 1992</li>